realrubberduckdev/dp-blog/src/content/flaky-test-detection.md

 Although we find it frustrating, it is inevitable that as a code base grows and becomes more complicated, we get some tests which are flaky.
 Be it because of simple reasons as bad setup/teardown or dependency on third party components to difficult to avoid situations such as infrastructure or concurrency.

 ## Shoutout to Azure advent calendar
 This blog post is published as part of [Azure advent calendar](https://azureadventcalendar.com/).
 I would highly recommend a visit to the advent calendar and check out the other amazing topics published there.
+All videos on the calendar are at [Azure Advent Calendar Youtube channel](https://www.youtube.com/channel/UCJL9wCcmeMBbah4J0uOWIPg)

 # Flaky test detection on Azure DevOps